ShaunGruuw/melvor-thuum/README.md

 ### 1.0.3

-* fixed violin 99 mastery bonus to reduce prayer cost instead of increase it
+* fixed Dismay 99 mastery bonus to reduce prayer cost instead of increase it

 ### 1.0.2